dh1tw/dh1tw.de/content/post/2012-05-15-how-to-setup-an-ssh-tunnel-for-a-vp-pptp-vp-server-client-with-amazon-ec2.md

 ## SSH tunnel on Windows

-On Windows, I suggest to use an SSH client called [Putty][5].
-Putty comes with a nice Graphical User Interface so you actually don't have to use the command line at all.
+On Windows, I suggest using an SSH client called [Putty][5].
+Putty comes with a nice Graphical User Interface so you don't have to use the command line at all.
 I found a nice tutorial.
 Instead of copying it, I rather link it.
 It explains [how to use putty to create an SSH tunnel][6].

 Don't forget to register your SSH key within Putty.
-Otherwise the server might not accept your connection!
+Otherwise, the server might not accept your connection!

 ## Advanced: DNS through SSH

 In case you are worried about sending your DNS lookups over the local WiFi, you might want to tunnel them as well through the SSH tunnel.
 It's not that easy, because SSH is based on TCP and DNS lookups are UDP.
-Since this is an advanced topic, I would like to refer to another website which explains in detail [how to tunnel UDP packets through a TCP connection][7].
-If you are really concerned about the DNS lookups, I think it might be the right time to think about a true VPN tunnel with PPTP or OpenVPN, both solve this problem.
+Since this is an advanced topic, I would like to refer to another website that explains in detail [how to tunnel UDP packets through a TCP connection][7].
+If you are concerned about the DNS lookups, I think it might be the right time to think about a true VPN tunnel with PPTP or OpenVPN, both solve this problem.

 ## Troubleshooting